jamesr101/project-01/readme.md

 ![screenshot - Start Modal](https://user-images.githubusercontent.com/40343797/45220826-6777ff00-b2a7-11e8-8511-8a5f00bc0b74.png)

 2. Once the game begins, there is short animation of a boat entering onto the screen and the player's submarine appears below the boat.
-Once the submarine appears, it can be controlled by the player.
+Once the submarine appears, it can be controlled by the player using the ← ↑ → ↓ keys.

 ![screenshot - Beginning position](https://user-images.githubusercontent.com/40343797/45220870-8ececc00-b2a7-11e8-804a-c271278a428f.png)

-3. Points are gained when the submarine is moved into a fish or marine life.
-This 'captures' the specimen.
-The fishes are randomly spawned and each type of fish has their own movement patterns.
+3. Points are gained when the submarine is moved into a fish or other marine life.
+This 'captures' the specimen and points are gained.
+The fishes are randomly spawned and each type of fish has different movement patterns.
 Different types of fish are spawned at different levels and at different probabilities.
 Generally the fish with higher score values are only spawned at the lower depths and spawned less frequently.

 ![screenshot - Fish types](https://user-images.githubusercontent.com/40343797/45220971-e53c0a80-b2a7-11e8-9942-714db52793d9.png)